 While these infections can, of course, affect your dog, some of them are even dangerous for humans.
 Leptospirosis, which is most often transmitted from infected wildlife to dogs via urine-contaminated soil, is a somewhat rare bacterial infection that can be transmitted from animals to humans.

 In people, it causes coughing, chills, fever, headaches, diarrhea, jaundice, rashes, and irritated eyes.
-Severe leptospirosis can lead to renal and hepatic failure, but also meningitis.
-As you can see, while the vaccination against this disease in dogs is optional, it doesn’t hurt to consider it.
+Severe leptospirosis can lead to renal and hepatic failure and meningitis.
+As you can see, while vaccinating dogs against this disease is optional, it doesn’t hurt to consider it.

-Canine Coronavirus is very different than the novel Coronavirus that causes COVID-19, a respiratory infection that can be fatal for humans.
-Canine Coronavirus or CCoV is a highly-infections intestinal infection that’s especially dangerous for puppies.
+Canine Coronavirus is very different from the novel Coronavirus, which causes COVID-19, a respiratory infection that can be fatal for humans.
+Canine Coronavirus, or CCoV, is a highly infectious intestinal infection that is especially dangerous for puppies.

 Puppy shot schedule

 When do puppies need to be vaccinated?
-The answer to this question is a little complicated since almost every country creates a different vaccination plan.
+The answer is complicated since almost every country creates a different vaccination plan.
 However, most vets recommend starting the puppy vaccination schedule around the age of 6 to 8 weeks.

-The first vaccine typically immunizes the puppy against distemper and parvovirus, while the second is a polyvalent one, and it protects your dog against distemper, infectious hepatitis, parainfluenza, and parvovirus.
+The first vaccine typically immunizes the puppy against distemper and parvovirus, while the second is a polyvalent one that protects your dog against distemper, infectious hepatitis, parainfluenza, and parvovirus.

-At 16-18 weeks of age, the pet will receive a shot against rabies and the same polyvalent vaccine, which will be repeated two to three weeks later.
+At 16-18 weeks of age, the pet receives a shot against rabies and the same polyvalent vaccine, which is repeated two to three weeks later.
 This vaccination is repeated yearly.

-You can vaccinate your dog against Influenza, Leptospirosis, Bordetella, Lyme disease, and Coronavirus depending on your lifestyle and your pooch’s infectious risks.
+Depending on your lifestyle and your dog’s infectious risks, you can vaccinate your dog against Influenza, Leptospirosis, Bordetella, Lyme disease, and Coronavirus.

 How much does it cost to get your dog vaccinated?

 It depends on the vaccine and the country where you live.
-In North America, you will pay around $75 to $100 for the entire vaccination plan consisting of the first three vaccines.
-The rabies vaccination is usually paid for separately, and it costs approximately $20 to $30.
+In North America, you will pay around $75 to $100 for the entire vaccination plan, which includes the first three vaccines.
+The rabies vaccination is usually paid separately, costing approximately $20 to $30.

-If you decide to adopt a dog from a shelter, the pup’s vaccine schedule likely has already started.
+If you adopt a dog from a shelter, the pup’s vaccine schedule has likely started.
 As you might have noticed, vaccines tend to cost more during the first year of your dog’s life — mainly because there are several of them.

 Maternal immunity

-The vaccination plan begins at six weeks because puppies whose mother was vaccinated are protected for a short amount of time.
+The vaccination plan begins at six weeks because puppies whose mothers were vaccinated are protected for a short time.
 Newborn animals receive maternal antibodies, but these don’t last long.

 This is called passive immunity, and it can be transmitted through the colostrum (the mother’s first milk) or placenta during gestation.
-In any case, it is merely temporary, and it usually disappears after the puppy gets to be 12 weeks of age.
+In any case, it is merely temporary and usually disappears after the puppy reaches 12 weeks of age.

 Herd immunity